Evolutionary Optimization of Physics-Informed Neural Networks: Advancing Generalizability by the Baldwin Effect: Experimental Studies

-In contrast, fine-tuning via pseudoinverse doesn't produce better results than direct prediction for the convection-diffusion problem.
-The MSE with and without pseudoinverse are $2.3\mathrm{e}{-4}$ and $2.8\mathrm{e}{-2}$, and $1.9\mathrm{e}{-3}$ and $7.2\mathrm{e}{-3}$ for the best-configured DNN and PINN respectively.
-The pseudoinverse cannot jointly minimize both PDE and IC/BC towards a sufficiently small error, leading to a significantly worse outcome than the direct prediction for some tasks.
+In contrast, fine-tuning via Tikhonov regularization doesn't produce better results than direct prediction for the convection-diffusion problem.
+The MSE with and without Tikhonov regularization are $2.3\mathrm{e}{-4}$ and $2.8\mathrm{e}{-2}$, and $1.9\mathrm{e}{-3}$ and $7.2\mathrm{e}{-3}$ for the best-configured DNN and PINN respectively.
+Tikhonov regularization cannot jointly minimize both PDE and IC/BC errors to sufficiently small levels, leading to inferior performance than direct prediction for some tasks.

-While the best DNN model (after pseudoinverse) can be more accurate than the corresponding Baldwinian-PINN on some convection-diffusion tasks at lower $\alpha$, solution quality deteriorates quickly at larger $\alpha$.
-Interestingly, PINNs with the same configuration (after pseudoinverse) show the opposite trend, highlighting the challenge of obtaining a generalizable model for entire task distributions through SGD, in contrast to Baldwinian neuroevolution.
+While the best DNN model (after Tikhonov regularization) can be more accurate than the corresponding Baldwinian-PINN on some convection-diffusion tasks at lower $\alpha$, solution quality deteriorates quickly at larger $\alpha$.
+Interestingly, PINNs with the same configuration (after Tikhonov regularization) show the opposite trend, highlighting the challenge of obtaining a generalizable model for entire task distributions through SGD, in contrast to Baldwinian neuroevolution.

-Overall, these results suggest that an additional step of physics-informed learning (i.e. pseudoinverse) on any new task can be beneficial.
-However, SGD-trained PINN and DNN models learn pre-final nonlinear hidden layers that are highly variable in their suitability for the physics-informed pseudoinverse-based fine-tuning across new tasks, in contrast to the proposed Baldwinian-PINNs.
+Overall, these results suggest that an additional step of physics-informed learning (i.e. Tikhonov regularization) on any new task can be beneficial.
+However, SGD-trained PINN and DNN models learn pre-final nonlinear hidden layers that are highly variable in their suitability for the physics-informed Tikhonov regularization-based fine-tuning across new tasks, in contrast to the proposed Baldwinian-PINNs.
 Hence, these results highlight the advantages of Baldwinian-PINN framework as a complete solution to the challenges encountered in generalizing with physics-informed learning.